FREE Ebook: Next Stop: Nursing Home Get My Copy Now!

 A guardianship attorney can help you navigate the process by:

-• Providing you guidance and advice on how best to serve as a guardian
+• Providing you guidance and advice on how best to serve as a guardian, and

-To speak with a guardianship attorney in Orlando, contact The Family First Firm today and schedule a consultation.
+To speak with a guardianship attorney, contact The Family First Firm today and schedule a consultation.

 Guardianships and advance directives can serve similar purposes, but they have important differences.
-In a guardianship, a guardian can be authorized to oversee the financial and personal affairs of the ward.
-Guardians can also take charge of the medical needs of their ward, depending on their ward’s needs and conditions.
+In a guardianship, a guardian can be authorized to oversee the financial and personal affairs of a loved one.
+Guardians can also take charge of the medical needs of the loved one, depending on their needs and conditions.

 Advance directives, on the other hand, only authorize an agent to make medical decisions according to the instructions laid out by the principal.
 In other words, advance directives are limited to medical matters.

-If you’re incapacitated without an advance directive, your family members might have to go through guardianship proceedings to be able to make medical, financial, and legal decisions on your behalf.
-If you are facing a situation in which you believe a guardianship or advance directive may be the right solution for your loved one, contact Family First Firm today to schedule a consultation.
+If a loved one is incapacitated without advance directives, then family members might need to go through guardianship proceedings to be able to make medical, financial, and legal decisions on the behalf of a loved one.
+If you are facing a situation in which you believe guardianship or advance directives may be the right solution for your loved one, contact Family First Firm today to schedule a consultation.
 We can discuss which option would be appropriate for your needs.

 Why Choose The Family First Firm?